 Children’s Home’s clients are of all age ranges.
 Although we do serve children from birth up through age 21, two-thirds of the clients Children’s Home serves are teenagers and young adults.

 Volunteering at Children’s Home offers various ways to help, not solely direct service.
 Do we need one-on-one mentors for clients?
 YOU BET!
 Every child placed in our care deserves someone who will spend time with them.
-However, becoming a mentor means following a clearance process.
-This process is multi-level and can take time.
-Click here to see a grid of sample volunteer needs, as well as an idea of the steps required to be cleared for that service.
-You will notice that “One-on-One Mentor” is at the far end of the spectrum.
+To become a mentor requires following a clearance process, which you can learn about here.

 There are many volunteer needs at the agency, and finding the right spot for you will take time and information about you, your preferences, availability, skills, talents, and interests.
 We then need to find a place within the agency that matches those.